Injured in a Blind Spot Accident in the Bay Area?

 Each model of passenger car, motorcycle and truck has different blind spots.
 No matter how a vehicle is engineered, there will always be portions of it that will not be in your direct field of view.
 One of the most important steps you can take to avoid causing a blind spot accident is to ensure that you have a feel for the dimensions of your vehicle.
 Being aware of your blind spots could save someone’s life—even your own.
 The following tips are simple ways in which you could prevent a blind spot collision:

-Unfortunately, accidents will happen.
+Despite the fact that they exist on every car and every driver is aware of them, blind spots are the cause of serious accidents every day.
 Even if you are cautious to guard your blind spots, other drivers may not be as careful.
 If you are injured in a blind spot collision, experienced auto accident lawyers will investigate to determine if you have a valid claim.

 Blind spot accidents occur for many reasons, but most often because a driver did not check for another car, truck or pedestrian before making a turn, and caused a collision.
 Hundreds of pedestrians are killed each year in California, some of which could have been prevented if a driver had watched their blind spot.
 As technology advances to help us be aware of our blind spots, our reliance on these items can also create a false sense of security that can contribute to an accident later down the road.